My-UofE/ECM1410-Workshop-05-Instructions/README.md

 name: Zebedee              Age:   7 Height: 0.82m
 ```

-Note how the fixed field widths mean that when collated the outpuat can be combined so the data is aligned in columns.
+Note how the fixed field widths mean that when collated the output can be combined so the data is aligned in columns (although the current program is to collect one students data only, in general we might write programs to deal with and display many records).

 **TASK 3.3**